 - Sportivnaya metro station is the closest spot to the stadium;

 Both stations refer to the red metro line 1.
-It will take you about 10 minutes to reach them from the city center (Okhotny Ryad or Biblioteka metro stations).
-One metro ride will cost you about $1 despite the destination or region you need to get to.
+It will take you about 10 minutes to reach them from the city centre (Okhotny Ryad or Biblioteka metro stations).
+One metro ride will cost you about £1, no matter where you need to go.

 By Bus – taking a bus will hardly be a good option.
-It will be more time-consuming if considering traffic jams.
+It will be more time-consuming considering traffic jams.
 The tube is still a better alternative unless you need to get to the stadium from Kievsky railway station or Belovezhskaya street.
-Buses № 157 and 132 will take you directly to the Luzhniki Stadium.
-The ticket costs $1 (the price is equal to metro tickets).
+Buses #157 and 132 will take you directly to the Luzhniki Stadium.
+The ticket costs £1 (the price is equal to metro tickets).

-By Taxi – once you want to travel by Taxi, the average price to get to the arena from the city center is about $15.
+By Taxi – once you want to travel by taxi, the average price to get to the arena from the city centre is about £12.
 It may range depending on the service you choose as well as routes.
-However, the average price per hour is about $15.
+However, the average price per hour is about £12.
 This is how much you will need considering traffic jams and congested roads, especially on the matchday.

-By Train – Moscow welcomes its visitors who arrive at any of 9 major railway stations.
-3 of them are located in the downtown next to metro stations.
+By Train – Moscow welcomes its visitors who arrive at any of nine major railway stations.
+Three of them are located in downtown next to metro stations.

-By Plane – Moscow boasts 5 airports.
-Three of them accept international flights on daily basis.
+By Plane – Moscow boasts five airports.
+Three of them accept international flights daily.
 They include Vnukovo, Domodedovo, and Sheremetyevo.
-Once you arrive, you can take a special train or bus that will take you right to the city center.
-The price of Airexpress tickets ranges from $10 to $150 depending on the category.
+Once you arrive, you can take a special train or bus that will take you right to the city centre.
+The price of Airexpress tickets ranges from £8 to £121 depending on the category.
 You can check the available tickets and prices on the official website.
-And make sure you book your flight in advance using the fast and simple registration form.
+And make sure you book your ride in advance using the fast and simple registration form.

 Moscow offers a diverse selection of venues including restaurants with Russian national cuisine in addition to Asian-style and European cafes, sports pubs and other places to eat out right near the stadium.

-- Red Woody – a good place to have a snack before the match.
+- Red Woody – is a good place to have a snack before the match.
 The venue serves a selection of burgers and pizzas.
 It also boasts a fine selection of local and imported beers.
-The customers appreciate cozy design and professional staff.
+The customers appreciate cosy design and professional staff.

 - Choice Moscow – a loft-style venue features an open terrace where you can benefit from an amazing 360-degree rooftop view.
 It will take you not more than 10 minutes to get to the venue from the stadium.

-- ShtirBeer – a traditional pub that highlights a wide selection of local and foreign beers.
+- ShtirBeer – is a traditional pub that highlights a wide selection of local and foreign beers.
 Visitors appreciate a selection of crafts and beer snacks.
-Perfect place for a company of football fans.
-The venue also offers special coupons and discounts to put an ease on the wallet.
+It’s a perfect place for a company of football fans.
+The venue also offers special coupons and discounts to put ease on the wallet.

 The stadium tour includes two major programs.
 The first one is a full-scale excursion letting you visit all the sacred places.
 Guests will have a chance to feel themselves real players and walk through the changing rooms.
 The guide will take you to commentator’s boots and to the pitch itself.
-The tour includes tons of interesting facts and information about major games, trophies won and players who have ever played at Luzhniki Stadium.
-The second program is actually a shortened version of the major tour.
+The tour includes tons of interesting facts and information about major games, trophies and famous athletes who played at Luzhniki Stadium.
+The second program is a shortened version of the major tour.
 The price range depending on the type of program:

 The museum is open from Sundays to Mondays.
-The working hours are from 10 a. m. to 6 p. m.
-Foreign visitors should pay $5.
-For Russian residents, the price is lowered to $2.
+The working hours are from 10 a.m. to 6 p.m.
+Foreign visitors should pay £4.
+For Russian residents, the price is £1.

-Moscow is a modern city with the intensive life rhythm.
+Moscow is a modern city with an intensive life rhythm.
 Nevertheless, it still reserves some space for enlightening through historical places of interest, galleries, museums, monuments, and attractions for any taste.
-Start to explore the city with the general sightseeing tour and keep in touch with the most popular places in Moscow.
+Start to explore the city with a general sightseeing tour and keep in touch with the most popular places in Moscow.

-Tourists appreciate hop-on hop-off tours that are available in many cities around the world.
+Tourists appreciate hop-on-hop-off tours that are available in many cities around the world.
 Moscow is not an exception.
 It is a good way to learn more about the city as well as its main places of interest, main streets, and beautiful squares.
-The price starts from $18.
+The price starts at £14.
 As a rule, programs include free walking guides in addition to 60 minutes of top open bus explorations.
 The tour is available between April and October, from 11 a.m. to 8 p.m.
 You will visit the bend of the Moskva River near the Kremlin, drive through the First and Second sluice bridges and hop off at the Red Square.

 The Red Square – it is the heart of not only Moscow but also Russia.
 It is one of the most visited places in the country.
-The venue looks amazing surrounded by architecturally stunning buildings, towers, and constructions.
-Once used to be a market square, the place now is the center of Russian history and culture.
+It is surrounded by architecturally stunning buildings, towers, and constructions.
+Once used to be a market square, the place now is the centre of Russian history and culture.

 The Kremlin – it is one of the biggest existing fortresses in Europe that is still in action.
 Here you will come across 18 different buildings to explore.
 They are hidden behind the 2,235 meter-long Kremlin walls.
 The place hosts 20 different towers featuring cannons and the biggest bell in the world.

 Arbat Street – it is the main and yet the oldest street in Moscow.
 It has become a #1 tourist attraction over the years.
 It looks both elegant and historically attractive.
-Guests can watch street performers, enter cozy souvenir stores, visit theaters and witness major monuments.
+Guests can watch street performers, enter cosy souvenir stores, visit theatres and witness major monuments.